-In November of last year, a tanker vessel proposed taking a great circle route—the shortest path between two points on a globe--from the Panama Canal to Japan.
-StormGeo route analysts recommended the vessel take a detour south instead.
-Read on to learn how StormGeo’s advice saved the tanker $54,000 USD in time and fuel, while keeping its people and assets safe.
+A tanker vessel proposed taking a great circle route—the shortest path between two points on a globe—but StormGeo Route Analysts recommended a detour that ended up saving $54,000 in time and fuel, while keeping all people and assets safe.

-This past November, a tanker vessel proposed a great circle route from the Panama Canal toward Japan.
-For many shipping routes, sailing along the shortest great-circle route can yield the earliest time of arrival.
+In November, a tanker vessel proposed a great circle route from the Panama Canal toward Japan.
+For many shipping routes, sailing along the shortest great circle route can yield the earliest time of arrival.
 This is often true during summer months, when seas are more tranquil, or when ships are sailing in the same direction as winds and seas.

 When vessels depart the Panama Canal bound for the Far East, in summer months often the shortest-time route is the shortest-distance route, usually following a great-circle that arcs across the Pacific Ocean, along the west coast of North America, south of the Aleutian Islands, and toward Japan.